rainerbrendle/Blue-River/README.md

 Errors must be processded using exception handling and can create new workflows as any action can create further workflows.\

 # Colors
-## White Pages: Business Network
+## White Pages: Business Network: Companies
-## Yellow Pages: Endpoints of Messages and Services, Swim Lanes
+## Yellow Pages: Endpoints of Messages and Services, Swim Lanes: Work Places
-## Blue Pages : Documents, Paperwork
+## Blue Pages : Data Structures, Documents, Paperwork
 ## Red Tape : Rules for Validation and Decission Making

 >